-Our Mitral valve prolapse Main Article provides a comprehensive look at the who, what, when and how of Mitral valve prolapse
+Our Mitral Valve Prolapse (MVP) Main Article provides a comprehensive look at the who, what, when and how of Mitral Valve Prolapse (MVP)

 Definition of Mitral valve prolapse